ingresso-group/slate/source/includes/_months.md

 GET https://demo.ticketswitch.com/f13/months.v1?event_id={eventid}
 ```

-This resource gives a summary of the availability across a calendar month
+This resource gives a summary of the availability across calendar months

-Months are provided for those who wish to display month-level summary data; for
+`months` is provided for those who wish to display month-level summary data; for
-example listing the available months above a calendar.
-This resource can remove
+example listing the available months in tabs above a calendar.
+This resource can
-the need to summarise performance-level data in your application.
+remove the need to summarise performance-level data in your application.

+It is an optional resource that not all partners choose to use.

 > **Example request**